-How do we form the Past Simple?
+How do you form the simple past tense?

 |I||I visited London||I didn’t visit London||Did I visit London?|

 |You||You broke the TV||You didn’t break the TV||Did you break the TV?|

 |He/She/It||She walked to work||She didn’t walk to work||Did she walk to work?|

 |We||We opened the door||We didn’t open the door||Did we open the door?|